rashmiswaraj/ecommerce_customer_segmentation_rfm/README.md

 ## 📷 Sample Visuals

-> You can find heatmaps, pie charts, revenue trends, and RFM-based insights under the `visuals/` folder.
+> You can find heatmaps, pie charts, revenue trends, and RFM-based insights in the `ecommerce_ppt_pdf` .

 ---